InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Proposed

 \section{Proposed \method}

 Our objective is to develop a person TI-ReID model based on CLIP that (1) achieves competitive retrieval performance, (2) provides part-wise explanations for retrieval outcomes, and (3) enables quantitative evaluation of interpretability.
 To this end, a part-based training objective is introduced that encourages phrase-conditioned phrase-region alignment within a CLIP-based TI-ReID model, while leaving the global retrieval objective unchanged.
 In addition, a counterfactual evaluation protocol is proposed to quantify the faithfulness of the resulting interpretations.
+Fig.\ref{fig:mainarch} shows our architecture.
+The image and its corresponding query, and phrases are fed to the image \(E_I\) and the text \(E_T\) encoders respectively.
+Standard TI-ReID global contrastive losses are calculated, we denote them as \(L_{base}\) then we take the phrase features \(v_i\)'s and patch features \(V_j\) and compute the patch-phrase simialrity matrix between them, this matrix is then used by our part loss \(L_{part}\) to supervise the entire network.
+To generate the interpretability maps, we use the phrase and patch features and then calculate how strongly each phrase attends to the different regions in the image.
+After part-based supervision in our method, this local patch-phrase interaction is improved, as shown in Fig.\ref{fig:qual_heatmaps}.

 \textbf{Notation.} Let $\mathcal{D}=\{(x_i, t_i, y_i, \mathcal{L}_i)\}_{i=1}^{N}$ denote the training set, where $x_i$ is an image, $t_i$ is a caption, $y_i$ is the person identity, and $\mathcal{L}_i = \{\ell_{i,1}, \dots, \ell_{i,P}\}$ is a set of short open-vocabulary appearance phrases (e.g., ``red hoodie'', ``black backpack'').
-Here $P$ denotes the maximum number of phrases per sample after padding.
-Phrase positions do not correspond to predefined semantic attributes; each sample contains its own unordered set of phrases and unused positions are masked during training.
+Here, $P$ denotes the maximum number of phrases per sample after padding.
+Phrase positions do not correspond to predefined semantic attributes; each sample contains its own unordered set of phrases, and unused positions are masked during training.
 In our setting, phrases are automatically generated using Qwen3 MLLM~\cite{yang2025qwen3}.